Master of Science in Counseling

 - A minimum overall GPA of 2.5 on a 4.0 scale for undergraduate coursework and a minimum major GPA of 3.0 on a 4.0 scale for graduate coursework.

-- Passing scores on graduate admissions exams, including the GRE (combined verbal and quantitative score of 800) or MAT (at least 370).
+- Passing scores on graduate admissions exams, including the GRE (285) or MAT (at least 370).
 Exam results cannot be more than five years old and must be forwarded directly to Faulkner from the testing service.
 This requirement is waived if the student had a GPA of 3.0 or above on their undergraduate degree or if they already hold a master’s degree.

 - Three letters of recommendation with specific comments regarding the applicant’s academic work, professional experience and ability to successfully complete graduate study.
 The letters are usually from the applicant’s faculty members or supervisory personnel.